kom1323/CV_Object_Detection/poker-cards-2/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

 The dataset includes 1285 images.
-Poker-cards are annotated in Multi-Class Classification format.
+Poker-cards are annotated in Tensorflow Object Detection format.

 The following pre-processing was applied to each image: